1. What is Psychological Emergency Line (PEL)?

 9. What information about the caller will be disclosed to NTU?

-The NTU Student Wellbeing Centre will be given the name, contact number and matriculation number of the caller, as well as the presenting issue the caller has.
-The NTU Student Wellbeing Centre may make contact with the caller to provide further help or support.
+The NTU University Wellbeing Centre (UWC) will be given the name, contact number and matriculation number of the caller, as well as the presenting issue the caller has.
+UWC may make contact with the caller to provide further help or support.

-10. Will the PCL counsellor work with another party or agency to help the caller?
+10. Will the PEL counsellor work with another party or agency to help the caller?

-The PCL counsellor may be required to work with the NTU Campus Security or a relevant agency to provide support to the caller, if the need arises.
+The PEL counsellor may be required to work with the NTU Campus Security or a relevant agency to provide support to the caller, if the need arises.

-11. What are the limits to the service of PCL?
+11. What are the limits to the service of PEL?

 It is NOT available to alumni of NTU, and to members of the public.

-It is NOT for non-emergency and issues of non-psychological nature (please refer to Q2 for examples of psychological crises).
+It is NOT for non-emergency and issues of non-psychological nature (please refer to Q2 for examples of psychological emergencies).